ahmedhussein89/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Result

 After 50 epoc without agumentation and with 0.75 dropout. evalution accuracy is 92.9% and the loss value is 0.35.
-I also used google map to starting this location [4][4] in A95, Munich, Bavaria, Germany to search for reallive traffic signs to test my model.
-The accuracy for this new image is 0%.
 ***This values was tested on agument data 20 random rotationa and horizontal flip.***

 Follwoing table is some graphs for LeNet with diffrent presets I traied.